schmurtzm/gambatte-libretro/README.md

-# Gambatte - Libretro Core - with simple color organisation for palettes
+# Gambatte - Libretro Core - with advanced color organisation for palettes
 ---------------------------------------------------------------------